Large language models for automated scholarly paper review: A survey: Challenges and future directions

-\textbf{Generating with Multimodal.} At present, although LLMs have entered the multimodal era, not many studies have been conducted on ASPR using multimodal inputs.
-This is mainly due to the lack of sufficiently rich, high-quality, and accurately labeled multimodal datasets.
-Without appropriate data, it is difficult for models to fully learn the complex associations and interaction laws between multimodal information, thus limiting the in-depth development of related research.
-Therefore, constructing multimodal datasets and conducting ASPR research based on them is undoubtedly a very promising and worthwhile direction to be explored in depth.
+\textbf{Generating with multimodal inputs.} Although LLMs have entered the multimodal era, research on ASPR leveraging multimodal inputs remains relatively limited.
+A fundamental obstacle lies in the scarcity of high-quality, richly annotated multimodal datasets that offer precise labeling and balanced distributions.
+Challenges persist across several stages of the dataset development pipeline, including data acquisition, data annotation, data cleaning, and dataset balancing.
+Without appropriate data, it is difficult for models to fully learn the complex associations and interaction patterns between different modalities, thus constraining advancements of related research.
+Therefore, it is imperative to develop well-curated multimodal datasets and further conduct ASPR research on them.
+This represents a highly promising and valuable direction for improvement.

-\textbf{Deploying low resource private-hosted models.} Confidential issues are the main concern for publishers and researchers using LLMs for ASPR.
-Deploying privately hosted models solves this problem but requires significant computational resources.
-How to easily deploy private-hosted models and reduce resource consumption is the key for such a solution.
-This requires technical optimization, cost control, and other aspects to ensure the efficient operation of the model, while reducing resource investment and achieving sustainable development to provide strong support for ASPR.

-\textbf{Addressing the issue of generative attacks.} Generative attacks is an important security challenge facing LLMs, and the impact on ASPR is mainly reflected in reducing the quality of reviewing manuscripts and bringing system security risks.
-Attackers may manipulate LLMs to generate false review comments through adversarial attacks, which affects the fairness and accuracy of reviewing.
-They may also take advantage of the loopholes of LLMs to obtain sensitive information in the reviewing process, such as the content of the paper and the authors' identities, bringing the risk of data leakage.
-How to prevent generative attacks and delimit trust boundaries are important issues to be solved when LLMs is applied to ASPR.